novatecstack/gcp-admin-masterclass/Interview-Preparation/interview-questions-for-beginners.md

   30. What are the runtimes (programming languages) does Google App Engine supports?
 (Go | PHP | Java | Python | Node.js | Ruby | .NET)
   31. What is Google Kubernetes Engine?
 Explain about Data plain and Control plain components. </br>
   Google Kubernetes Engine is a powerful cluster manager and orchestration system for running Docker containers.
 It is designed to make it easy to deploy and manage containerized applications at scale. </br>
-  32. How does the scheduling of workloads happen in GKE?
+  32. How does the scheduling of workloads happen in GKE? </br>
+  Workloads in GKE are scheduled using the Kubernetes scheduler.
+The scheduler looks at the resources that are required by each workload and then tries to find the best place to run it based on available resources. </br>
   33. Can you explain what a *Pod* is in the context of GKE?
 Explain some key features of Pod with one real world example.</br>
   A pod is a group of one or more containers that are deployed together on a single node in a Google Kubernetes Engine cluster.
 Pods are the smallest deployable units in GKE and are used to encapsulate and isolate application containers.</br>
   35. What is a deployment controller?
 Explain with example.</br>